fulljackz/pyWebsite/README.md

  * buildDir : is reception folder var for html built files (ie : /var/www/articles/ )
  * mdDir : is markdown storage folder.
 Store all of your articles here.
 Template is available for example.
  * html_Dir : is template folder var for html template files (ie : ./html_templates )

- * Script use markdown and pygments lib.
+ * Script use markdown lib.
 You can install them with :
 ```
-pip3 install markdown Pygments
+pip3 install markdown
 ```

 ## How it works ?